 - It requires employers to disclose all pay information with the Equal Employment Opportunity Commission.

 Other income-based laws you should know about include the the Equal Pay Act of 1963, which prohibits pay discrimination based on gender and the Lilly Ledbetter Fair Pay Act of 2009, which prohibits gender-based wage discrimination and allows workers to sue for discrimination.
-While these acts are certainly steps in the right direction, there is still work to be done.
-Just check out this graph below for discrepancies in pay based on gender, race and ethnicity in the United States in 2018.

-Socioeconomic status (SES) is the measurement and categorization of people based on their education, income and occupation.
+Socioeconomic status is the measurement and categorization of people based on their education, income and occupation.
 It is also a strong indicator of privilege, as well as the opportunities and resources an individual has access to in order to excel at school and work.

 Life experiences encompass all of the unique work, education, military, private and public occurrences an individual undergoes throughout their life that contributes to who they are, how they view the world and how they interact with others.